Digital Transformation of Airlines

 - Baggage selection

 - Meal selection

 - Seat pitch

 These are the things that will enable the innovative airlines company to compete, and whoever does it best is likely to win the most passengers.
 Early adoption of the technologies that allow these integrations will gain a strong competitive advantage, and there are already platforms available to bring these kinds of services into play.
 The reliance on interlining and code-sharing is fading out, and these innovative carriers of digital solutions are coming to the fore as drivers of customer experiences in the coming years.

-For example, the Ubimecs Aviation Module offers an end-to-end travel experience commerce platform designed specifically for the aviation industry.
+For example, the Ubimecs Airline Module offers an end-to-end travel experience commerce platform designed specifically for the airline industry.
 It enhances the passenger experience beyond merely purchasing an airline ticket, gathering data about individual customers to personalise their experience with your brand.
 By engaging with customers and offering more in the commerce experience, their loyalty can be won, and the airline industry has always been quick to adopt the latest technologies to achieve this goal.

 What should airlines do?

 Airlines already have the business and technology components in place, but only the most innovative are making the necessary investment to unify retail infrastructures.
 There are new revenue optimisation models to be discovered, and enormous volumes of behavioural data to be monetised.
 Integrated e-commerce and retail solutions can gather and harness this data to yield profitable value-based offers and an enhanced experience for customers.

 Systems like the solution offered by Ubimecs offer omni-channel engagement and a 360-degree view of customers.
 Without the right solutions, airline retailers have competing and siloed data and transactional technology platforms.
 In this context, big data is nothing more than data – it needs to be synchronised to deliver a unified point of truth from an omni-present, actionable perspective.